 Here’s a quick example.

 I fly between Missoula and Santa Barabara a handful of times each year to visit my sister, and I’ve never had much of an issue finding award seats for 12,500 United Airlines miles.
-But recently, I’ve seen an increase in award prices and fewer saver awards available, even as a United℠ Explorer Business Card cardholder who has access to more award seats.
+But recently, I’ve seen an increase in award prices and fewer saver awards available, even as a United℠ Business Card cardholder who has access to more award seats.

 As you can see below, there’s one flight pricing out at 12,500 miles and the rest range anywhere from 22,000 miles up to 32,500 miles.